Tell, Text, Mail: Saying No to Bullying at The Hazeley Academy

 - Cyber-bullying – this form of bullying is becoming much more prevalent with the rise of social networking and use of mobile internet devices such as phones and tablets.
 Cyberbullying will be taken seriously and dealt with by the Academy in the same way as any other form of bullying.

-In order for the Personalisation team to take action to support students experiencing these sorts of worries we need to know about them.
-We recognise not every student feels comfortable speaking to their Personal Tutor, Progress Leader or R2L learning mentor, or that every parent would want to ring the Academy or email a concern.
-In order to overcome that potential barrier to communication and ultimately offering support to a young person, we have set up the Triple C line.
+Concerns may be about a range of issues including: drugs, self-harm and mental health worries, trouble within the community or with the Police, child sexual exploitation, FGM or cutting, forced marriage, radicalisation or other unrelated concerns about a students well-being and behaviours.
+We recognise, not every student feels comfortable speaking to their Tutor, Progress Leader or R2L mentor, or that every parent would want to ring the Academy or email a concern.
+In order to overcome that potential barrier to communication and ultimately offering support to a young person, we have the worried email.

 FOCUS on Cyberbullying